astronomer/docs/astro/install-gcp.md

 At a high-level, we'll ask that you come prepared with a new Google Cloud project.
 From there, you can expect to:

 - Create an account on Astro.
-- Activate Google Cloud Project by enabling APIs and adding the Astronomer Service Account to your Project's IAM
+- Activate your Astro Data Plane by enabling Google Cloud APIs and adding service accounts to your project's IAM.
-- Share GCP account information with our team.
+- Share information about your Google Cloud project with our team.

 Astronomer will then create a Cluster within your Google Cloud project that hosts the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.